Brigadistas and Botiquines

 Since 1983 Reinhart Bein sailed as captain on the training ship Thor Heyerdahl and other traditional tall ships and as first officer on the Alexander von Humboldt.

-Dulce Maria Calderon is the founder and director of the girls project "Maria de Nazaret".
+Dulce Maria Calderon was the founder and director of the girls project "Maria de Nazaret".

 She was born ninth of 15 children and grew up in Ocotal in modest circumstances.
 After graduating from high school, she became a nurse.
 Due to a serious car accident which required more than two years of recovery, she gave up her desire to study medicine.